RayaneLamri/RayaneLamri/README.md

 How do I proceed to do so ?

 * Building projects made of primary features (like login/logout or CRUD)
-* Practicing abstraction, polymorphism and all this OOP mystic for security purposes
+* Practicing abstraction, polymorphism and deep my understanding OOP
 * Enhance my works with PHP Standard Recommendation, PHPUnit, Composer
-* Initiation to Laravel
+* Learning PHP Frameworks, Laravel at the moment